falcondb/MyNotes/Linux/synchronization/interrupt.md

 Softirqs are determined statically at compile-time of the Linux kernel and the `open_softirq` function takes care of softirq initialization.

 `tasklets` are `softirqs` that can be allocated and initialized at runtime, `tasklets` that have the same type cannot be run on multiple processors at a time.

+`Workqueue` functions run in the context of a kernel process, but tasklet functions run in the software interrupt context.
+This means that workqueue functions must not be atomic as tasklet functions.